Dublin Port Tunnel: House damage

 During the hard-rock boring works vibration caused some damage.
-Houses in the Marino area were surveyed before and after tunnelling and necessary repairs reimbursed.
+Houses in the Marino area were surveyed before and after tunnelling and necessary repairs were reimbursed.
 There were 241 claims and these were adjudicated by a loss adjuster.
 A fund of €1.5 million was set aside.

 City centre ban

 Dublin City Council's policy was to introduce a ban on trucks in the city centre between 7 am and 7 pm, but it agreed to delay this ban for a period of two months until 19 February 2007.
 This was because of opposition from the Irish Business and Employers Confederation (IBEC), the Irish Road Haulage Association and the Dublin Port Company.
-The hauliers cited unreasonable traffic congestion on the M50, especially during the imminent widening of the northern section while IBEC and the Port Company were concerned about restrictions on free movement of goods.
+The hauliers cited unreasonable traffic congestion on the M50, especially during the imminent widening of the northern section while IBEC and the Port Company were concerned about restrictions on the free movement of goods.

-The Sunday Independent ran a story on 12 November 2006 revealing the ban came into force soon after as the Tunnel opened.
+The Sunday Independent ran a story on 12 November 2006 revealing the ban came into force soon after the Tunnel opened.
 The then Taoiseach Bertie Ahern reportedly put pressure on the council to abandon their phased approach and initiate the ban in one go.
 The plan was criticised by opposition parties who said such a move would simply dump the problem onto an already "dangerously crowded M50".

 The M50 ring road around Dublin has since been widened to 4 lanes (3 running lanes and 1 interconnecting lane between exits) in each direction and all of the interchanges are free-flow or partially free-flow since the end of 2010.
 This in effect negates the concerns regarding capacity.